Most Florida residents likely enjoy eating pizza over conversation with their family and friends. However,…

 On behalf of The Law Office of Gustavo E. Frances, P.A.

 A Florida man has been charged with a misdemeanor following an altercation.
 According to police, the 34-year-old man banged on the door to an apartment.
 The door to the apartment was apparently opened by a minor and the man barged into the home.
 Once in the home, police claim that the man attacked another man that was sleeping on the couch by punching him.

 The man who was attacked ran into the apartment’s bathroom and locked himself in.
 Police say that then the minor who opened the door alerted his father, who was also in the apartment.
 The child’s father allegedly stopped any further attack.

 To prevent some of these consequences, people need to prepare a criminal defense — even for misdemeanor charges.
-Whether the charges is a traffic violation, shoplifting charge or a misdemeanor charge for a physical altercation, criminal defenses may be available.
+Whether the charges are a traffic violation, a shoplifting charge, or a misdemeanor charge for a physical altercation, criminal defenses may be available.
 In some cases, prosecutors may even be willing to reduce the charges or penalties further in exchange for a person’s cooperation.

 NWF Daily News, “Man wakes up sleepyhead with yelling, punching,” Dec.
 5, 2013